EYITT Graduate Employed Route

 DFE Funded

 Are you passionate about shaping the future of young children?
 The Employed Route for EYITT allows you to train as an Early Years Teacher without leaving your current role.
+Fully funded by the Department for Education, this programme is the perfect opportunity to advance your career and make a lasting impact.

 This 12-month programme is designed for graduates working in early years settings.
 You’ll gain Early Years Teacher Status (EYTS) – the gold standard for professionals leading learning and development for children from birth to five.